-2.4 Follow agreed business practices when

-communicating in writing

-2.5 Adapt the style and content of a communication, appropriate to specific audiences

-2.6 Present written communications that are

-clear, expressed in correct grammar and reflect what is intended

-Meet agreed deadlines in communicating with others

-Be able to communicate verbally in business 3.1 Identify the nature, purpose, audience and use of the information to be communicated

-3.2 Use language that is correct and

-appropriate for the audience's needs

-3.3 Use appropriate body language and tone of voice to reinforce messages

-3.4 Identify the meaning and implications of

-information that is communicated verbally

-3.5 Confirm that a recipient has understood

-correctly what has been communicated

-3.6 Respond in a way that is appropriate to the situation and in accordance with

-organisational policies and standards

-Additional information about this unit

-N/A

-Unit aim (s) This unit aims to develop the knowledge and

-skills required to communicate in a business

-environment.
-Upon completion of this unit,

-learners will be able to communicate in business both in writing and verbally.

-Accompany to a suitant and a suitant but a ,

-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National

-relevant national occupational standards Occupational Standards: CFABAA613 Understand how to

-communicate in a business environment

-CFABAA614 Prepare to communicate in business environment

-a business environmentCFABAA615 Communicate in a business

-environment
+2.4 Follow agreed business practices when communicating in writing 2.5 Adapt the style and content of a communication, appropriate to specific audiences 2.6 Present written communications that are clear, expressed in correct grammar and reflect what is intended 2.7 Meet agreed deadlines in communicating with others Be able to communicate verbally inbusiness Additional information about this wait.
+3.1 Identify the nature, purpose, audience and use of the information to be communicated 3.2 Use language that is correct and appropriate for the audience's needs 3.3 Use appropriate body language and tone of voice to reinforce messages 3.4 Identify the meaning and implications of information that is communicated verbally 3.5 Confirm that a recipient has understood correctly what has been communicated 3.6 Respond in a way that is appropriate to the situation and in accordance with organisational policies and standards Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to communicate in a business environment.
+Upon completion of this unit, learners will be able to communicate in business both in writing and verbally.
+Assessment requirements specified by asector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit andrelevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA613 Understand how to communicate in a business environment CFABAA614 Prepare to communicate in a business environment CFABAA615 Communicate in a business environment